fabien0102/openapi-codegen/plugins/typescript/README.md

 You can also tweak `{filenamePrefix}Fetcher.ts`, especially the error management part, so everything fit the expected `ErrorType`.

+### generateFetchers

+Generate some generic fetchers, `{filenamePrefix}Fetcher.ts` can be customized to fit your needs.

+`{filenamePrefix}Components.ts` will use this fetcher with the OpenAPI types passed as generic.

 ## Utils

 ### renameComponent